 Click here to book a hotel in Provence

 Since 1998, over 40,000 people have gone on these hikes, inspired by Manon des Sources and, more recently, La Femme du Boulanger (The Baker's Wife).
 In 2014 there was a new spectacle: a ten km / six mile walk through the hills near Allauch based around another Pagnol work, Le Schpountz.

 This bittersweet but affectionate comedy is the story of a naïve dreamer obsessed with becoming a movie star.
 He meets a film crew who encourage him in this fantasy - with the secret intention of playing a cruel joke.

 Pagnol made the film in 1938 with the much-loved Marseille actor Fernandel as the schpountz (fool).
 Sometimes known in English as Heartbeat, it has been seen as a veiled attack by the writer-director on the movie business which spurned him.
 Buy Le Schpountz on Amazon

 Walks take place in the spring and autumn, though not in the summer due to the extreme heat and the fire risk in the countryside (there is a series of city-based Pagnol walks between June and August).
-The autumn 2014 Pagnol walks were held in early October.
+Le Schpountz resumes in April-May 2015.

 Follow the link below to book tickets for these next Pagnol walks and click here to read a general article about more conventional hiking in Pagnol country.
 Meanwhile this review of the Manon des Sources hike gives a flavour of what to expect.

 Set in the early 20th century in this region where the writer spent his childhood and which he knew intimately, Manon and its prequel, Jean de Florette, tell the tragic tale of Jean, a hunchback, played in the film by Gérard Depardieu, who moves from the city to rural Aubagne and is cheated out of his farm by ruthless peasants.